macdao/ocds-guide-to-setting-up-mac/README.en.md

 ### [iTerm2](https://www.iterm2.com/)

 iTerm2 is the most widely used terminal tool, considered as the replacement of Terminal.
 It provides [a group of practical features](https://www.iterm2.com/features.html), including `Split Panes`.
-Its default black background makes me throw away OS X' inbuilt Terminal application without any hesitation.
+Its default black background makes me throw away macOS' inbuilt Terminal application without any hesitation.

 Installation: